dwillis/hulse/README.md

 `HouseVote` and `SenateVote` have different attributes due to parliamentary conventions and the presence or absence of data in one chamber or the other.
 Senators are uniquely identified by a `lis_member_id`; House members are uniquely identified by a `bioguide_id` beginning in 2003.
 Prior to 2003, there is no unique ID for House members, but using a combination of name, state and political party one can be manfactured.
 House member attributes also include an `unaccented_name` and an `name` attribute that may contain accent characters.

+Hulse is named for Carl Hulse, a longtime congressional correspondent for The New York Times.

 ## Installation

 Add this line to your application's Gemfile: